Social outings are part of VVCC's Social Connections program and funded in part by the May and Stanley Smith Charitable Trust.

 The following schedule of coming events may be subject to change.

-Sing Along Rhythm Circle led by musician Lansing Day with lunch afterward.
+Sing Along Rhythm Circle led by musician Lansing Day at the Cottonwood Rec Center and lunch at Concho's.

 What is the role of community in healthcare?